ArunKumarMohanta/sentiment_analysis/README.md

 The results will display the overall tone (e.g., Happy, Sad, Positive) and corresponding graphs for both creators and viewers.

+## Introductory Emotion & Sentiment Analysis Files

+Here's a draft for the "Introductory Emotion & Sentiment Analysis Files" section:

+**Introductory Emotion & Sentiment Analysis Files** For users interested in understanding the foundational steps of this project, we've included two introductory files that demonstrate basic techniques in text processing, emotion analysis, and sentiment analysis.
+These files are excellent starting points for those looking to build from scratch.

+## Basic_Emotion_Analysis.py
+This file provides a simple, step-by-step approach to:

+**Text cleaning**: Lowercasing, removing punctuation, and tokenizing words.
+Stop word removal: Excluding common words that don't contribute meaning (e.g., "and," "the").
+Emotion detection: Using the emotion.txt dataset to identify and count emotions expressed in the text.
+Visualization: Creating a bar graph to visualize the frequency of each detected emotion.
+It is a good entry point to understand how to clean and analyze text data for emotional content.

+## Emotion_and_Sentiment_Analysis.py
+Building on the first file, this version adds more advanced steps:

+**Lemmatization**: Reducing words to their base forms (e.g., "better" to "good").
+Sentiment analysis: Using the VADER Sentiment Intensity Analyzer to evaluate the overall sentiment (positive, negative, or neutral) of the text.
+Visualization: Similar to the basic file, it visualizes the frequency of detected emotions.
+This file offers a transition toward integrating both emotion and sentiment analysis into a more complex workflow.

+**Next Steps**: Once you've explored these introductory files, you can proceed to the main YouTube Video Analyzer script (Modulated1.py) for a more comprehensive application, where these techniques are applied to analyze YouTube video content.

 ## Project Structure
 sentiment_analysis/
 │